opalmedapps/opal-db-management/README.md

 and let the ORM determine how to translate those model changes into DDL.
 Alembic provides an autogenerate feature to automatically translate the difference between the previous revision and the current state of the models.
-In models.py we would edit the Patient model as follows:
+In models.py we could edit the Patient model as follows to add a new `LastLoginDate` field, for example:

 ```python
 class Patient(Base):